Staveley, Derbyshire: Proposed Bypass

 A road bypass of Staveley and Brimington has been proposed since 1927.
 When the A61 Rother Way (also known as the Chesterfield Bypass) was constructed in the 1980s, a short dual carriageway spur was constructed over the River Rother and the Canal, terminating at a large roundabout which has an access road to a supermarket and the single carriageway A619 continuing to Brimington.
 The dual carriageway was planned to continue, heading northwards through Wheeldon Mill Greyhound Stadium (since demolished) before crossing the Canal twice and following the course of the Rother through Staveley Works.
 There would have likely been a grade separated junction between Mill Green and Hall Lane to serve the town and the nearby village of Barrow Hill.
 Then the dual carriageway would have curved eastward and run north of Mastin Moor, connecting to Junction 30 of the M1 at Barlborough.
 The plans caused controversy as the crossing of the Canal would have divided it into five linear ponds, and a petition put a halt to the bypass plans, but not before digging of a cutting had commenced.

 In 2009, the A6192 Ireland Close was built, connecting a small roundabout on Hall Lane to several more roundabouts near Poolsbrook, then to Junction 29A.

 As part of regeneration proposals for Staveley Works, there is a 'spine road' proposed to run from the superstore roundabout off Rother Way to Hall Lane.
 However it is planned to be low speed single carriageway with several roundabouts or signal controlled junctions, which may create even more congestion.

 In July 2019, the MP for North East Derbyshire, Lee Rowley, gained support for a proper Staveley Bypass from the government.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor TV transmitter and the Chesterfield TV transmitter.

+Radio stations are BBC Radio Sheffield, Hits Radio South Yorkshire, Greatest Hits Radio Yorkshire and local radio stations that broadcast from Chesterfield: S41 Radio, Elastic FM, Chesterfield Radio and Spire Radio.

+The Derbyshire Times is the weekly local newspaper that serves the town.